 If they find that you need medical transportation, they will prescribe it by filling out a form and submitting it to Health Plan.
 Once approved, the approval is good for up to 12 months, depending on the medical need.
 Once approved, you can get as many rides as you need.
-Your doctor will need to reassess your medical need for medical transportation and re-approve it every 12 months.
+Your doctor will need to reassess your medical need for medical transportation and, if appropriate, re-approve your prescription for medical transportation when it expires.
+Your doctor may re-approve the medical transportation for up to 12 months or less.

-Medical transportation is an ambulance, litter van, wheelchair van, or air transport.
+Medical transportation is transportation in an

+ambulance, litter van, wheelchair van, or air transport.
 Health Plan allows the lowest cost medical transportation for your medical needs when you need a ride to your appointment.
 That means, for example, if you can physically or medically be transported by a wheelchair van, Health Plan will not pay for an ambulance.
 You are only entitled to air transport if your medical condition makes any form of ground transportation impossible.